-When I was about four years old I was obsessed with a great many things.
-Looking back, I was a very well-rounded child.
-I loved food, especially carrots, Diego (for those who don’t remember he was Dora’s way cooler cousin), my stuffed animal Lolly, and Horatio Nelson.
-If you are unfamiliar with this naval admiral, he lived from 1758 to 1805.
-He proved the royal navy’s supremacy over the French, most famously saving his country from the threat of invasion by Napoleon’s army at the Battle of Trafalgar.
-To this day, my family and I have no idea where this obsession started, only that I loved this obscure naval hero.
-I referred to him as, and I quote, “Lord Nelson Boat Sailor” or “LNBS” for short.
+If you are unfamiliar with this British naval admiral, he lived from 1758 to 1805.
+Nelson proved the Royal Navy’s supremacy over the French, most famously saving his country from the threat of invasion by Napoleon’s army at the Battle of Trafalgar.
+To this day, my family and I have no idea where my obsession started, only that I loved this obscure naval hero.
+I referred to him as “Lord Nelson Boat Sailor” or “LNBS” for short.
 My family’s best guess is that my dad told me about this man, and something about him spoke to me.
 I looked up to him in childlike wonderment and curiosity, intrigued by his exciting lifestyle and heroics.

-The tales of his daring and heroic deeds and many near-death experiences ignited my sense of curiosity.
-From the beginning, I was fixated by his skill at overcoming obstacles, most notably the time he lost an arm during battle, but somehow returned to fight a half hour later.
+The tales of Horatio Nelson’s daring and heroic deeds and many near-death experiences ignited my curiosity.
+From the beginning, I was fixated by his skill at overcoming obstacles – most notably the time he lost an arm during battle – but somehow returned to fight a half hour later.
 Not only did he continue to fight bravely in the naval battle, he survived.
-Not letting his loss of his right arm put him off his game, he learned to write with his left hand, no small feat.
+Not letting the loss of his right arm put him off his game, he learned to write with his left hand – no small feat.
 Believe me, I tried to become ambidextrous once, and after a few wobbly scribbles, gave up.
-While I have never experienced a setback as large (or as painful!) as some of the ones Nelson faced, he inspired me to challenge myself and keep trying.
+While I have never experienced a setback as large (or as painful) as some of the ones Nelson faced, he inspired me to challenge myself and keep trying.

 A few weeks into my obsession, my parents bought me a book titled Nelson.
-It was a book from a series of simple, non-fiction books for early readers called “Ladybird Books.”
-It was blue, about 6 inches tall, smelled like old paper, and had a portrait of Horatio Nelson on the front.
-Not knowing the word non-fiction, I referred to it and other books in its genre as “fact-books.”
-I was a little kid, and despite the best pleas of my parents would not try the learn-to-read BOB books they got for me.
-This book motivated me to start reading better, despite the simple reading level.
-Nelson was not the most detailed or scholarly of books, it was basically a highlight reel of his greatest moments, not his defeats or shortcomings as a person.
+It was blue, about six inches tall, smelled like old paper, and had a portrait of Horatio Nelson on the front.
+This book motivated me to start reading better.
+Nelson was not the most detailed or scholarly of books; it was basically a highlight reel of his greatest moments and didn’t mention his defeats or shortcomings as a person.
 In my four-year-old mind this “greatest hits” style of writing contributed to his God-like standing in my eyes.
-The book described his ability to overcome challenges, as well as his intelligence, making him the perfect role model.

 I was so obsessed, I didn’t just read the book, I wrote my own.
 This early “fan-fiction” was complete with both illustrations and words.
 With an arsenal of washable markers, brightly colored construction paper, and crayons, I got to work.
-With the help of my mum I was able to “publish” this book by binding it together with ribbon.
-I poured my heart and soul into this work, as though my whole short life had been leading up to this point.
-In many senses, it was preparing me for writing assignments to come, like my essays for school, or this personal essay.
+With the help of my mom, I was able to “publish” this book by binding it together with ribbon.
+I poured my heart and soul into it, as though my whole short life had been leading up to this.
+In a sense, it prepared me for writing assignments to come, like my essays for school, or this personal essay.

-A few months later, my family and I were in England visiting relatives, when my mum found out about a museum of the one and only Horatio Nelson.
-The minute I found out about this museum, I insisted we go.
-While I was only four years old, I still managed to be very assertive when it came to my passions.
-When we arrived, I ran from one exhibit to the next, gazing up at them in wonderment.
+A few months later, my family and I were in England visiting relatives, when my mom found out about a museum dedicated to Horatio Nelson.
+I insisted we go.
+Even at four years old, I managed to be very assertive when it came to my passions.
+When we arrived, I ran from one exhibit to the next, gazing up at them in wonder.
 I was captivated by the wide array of artifacts concerning his life and legacy.
 I couldn’t believe I was that close to something he had touched!
 The museum was like the chance to actually talk to him.
 Visiting the museum only deepened my interest.
-Before, all I knew about my hero came from the little blue book, but now my mind had been opened to a wider view of his history.
-This museum was created by a group of Nelson enthusiast much like myself.
-In some senses, I felt understood and at home.
+Before, all I knew about my hero came from books, but now my mind had been opened to a wider view of his history.
+This museum was created by a group of Nelson enthusiasts, like me.
+I felt understood and at home.

-Almost ten years later, I was reading the January 2017 issue of History Revealed.
+Almost 10 years later, I was reading the January 2017 issue of History Revealed.
 I was engrossed the minute I saw the cover, as it featured a massive picture of Nelson, and below it the headline: “Commander, Rebel, Lover.”
-In addition to being a hero, I learned he was an unfaithful and bad husband, leaving for months at a time and having long-lasting affairs.
+In addition to being a hero, I learned he was an unfaithful and bad husband, leaving his wife for months at a time and having long-lasting affairs.
 I was disappointed and shocked.
-For the first time in my life, I began to think about whether there was more to him than his accomplishments.
+For the first time in my life, I began to think about whether there was more to Nelson than his accomplishments in battle.
 While impressive, his victories aren’t what made him a brilliant admiral and role model, but rather his defeats and ability to bounce back from them.